kernelsauce/turbo/doc/apiref.rst

 	:type name: String
 	:param strip: Remove whitespace from head and tail of string.
 	:type strip: Boolean
+        :rtype: Table

 .. function:: RequestHandler:redirect(url, permanent)

 	Redirect client to another URL.
 Sets headers and finish request.
 User can not send data after this.

 	:param url: The URL to redirect to.
 	:type url: String
 	:param permanent: Flag this as a permanent redirect or temporary.
-	:param permanent: Boolean
+	:type permanent: Boolean

 HTTPError class